progressivis/progressivis/README.md

 ## Running demos (on your computer)

-ProgressiVis demos needs visualisations which are availables in the `progressivis` extension called `ipyprogressivis`.
+ProgressiVis demos need visualisations which are available in the `progressivis` extension called `ipyprogressivis`.
 Please follow the instructions provided [here](https://github.com/progressivis/ipyprogressivis)

 ## Support